8.3.7. Agents

 weightedSum

 For simplicity, not all columns are included in the example above.
-Though all column listed below are currently required.

 The columns have the following meaning: